KSST/KF/README.md

 ## Installation

-Please use [Composer](http://getcomposer.org/) to download and install Koch Framework as well as all of its dependencies.
+Please use [Composer](http://getcomposer.org/) to download and install Koch Framework and its dependencies.
-To add Koch Framework as a local, per-project dependency to your project, you simply add the following line to your project's `composer.json` file.
+To install Koch Framework as a local, per-project dependency to your project, add the following lines to your project's `composer.json` file:

     {
         "require": {